 The Vera Scantlebury Brown Child Welfare Memorial Trust Scholarship

-This Scholarship is targeted at females working in the area of prenatal, child and family health, development and well being.
+This Scholarship is targeted at women working in the area of prenatal, child and family health, development and well being.

-The purpose of the Scholarship is to enable the successful applicant to undertake further studies or research overseas or in Australia.
+The purpose of the Scholarship is to support the successful applicant to undertake further studies and/or research in Australia or overseas.

 The Scholarship is open to the following:

-- Maternal and Child Health Nurses with midwifery and infant welfare qualifications registered with the Victorian Nurses Board
+- Maternal and Child Health Nurses registered with the Victorian Nurses Board

 - Legally qualified Medical Practitioners registered in Victoria

 - All women in Victoria with suitable qualifications in the fields of Public Health, Social Welfare and Education.
 Particularly in relation to prenatal care, infant welfare, and preschool activities.